edenshr/Israeli-stock-index-extractor/README.md

 # Israeli-stock-index-extractor
-Extract list of symbols of the major indexes in Tel aviv stock exchange.
+Extract a list of symbols of the major indexes in the Tel Aviv stock exchange.